ZeccaLehn/R_in_Parallel_Pepperdine/README.md

-# R_in_Parallel_Pepperdine
+# R  in Parallel: A Guest Lecture Series on Distributed ML in R and setting up Virtual Environments in GCloud

-A stress test walk through of parallel processing in R, as well as an intro to installing R/Python on Google Compute Engine (GCE).
+- A stress test walk through and presentation on parallel processing in R

+- An intro w/bash script for installing current R/Python languages in virtual environments using Anaconda and Google Compute Engine (GCE)